 We have been one of the foremost supporters of textile conservation in the UK.
 Since the 1980s, we have made capital grants, funded research, and provided bursaries for students at the Centre for Textile Conservation, supporting the Centre to the tune of £1.75 million when it was at the University of Southampton, and now in Glasgow.
-We have also funded internships in tapestry conservation through Historic Royal Palaces, at Hampton Court Palace.
+In 2022, we made a grant to the centre to support bursaries on its two-year MPhil course.

 In 2019 and 2020, we funded two projects at regional museums, Worthing Museum and Manchester Art Gallery, to improve access to important textile collections.